 • Place the pine nuts in a medium bowl.

-4 ounces pine nuts
+4 oz. pine nuts

 • Place cookie dough balls about 1-2 inches apart onto the prepared baking sheet.

-• Bake for 10-12 minutes, or until golden brown.
+• Bake for 10-12 minutes, or until they just start to turn a golden brown.
+Don’t overbake, or you’ll get a tough center.

 • Let cookies cool and firm up on the baking sheet for at least 10 minutes.